-- All clothing is to be neat, clean, in good repair, and appropriate for school. - Clothing which is torn, cut off, ragged, fringed, patched, faded, or which displays inappropriate slogans, words, or graphics is unacceptable. - The use of make-up and/or jewelry must be moderate and appropriate. - All piercings must be appropriate and should meet expectations of other dress code requirements related to the creation of a professional, focused work environment.
+- All clothing is to be neat, clean, in good repair, and appropriate for school. - Clothing which is torn, cut off, ragged, fringed, patched, faded, or which displays inappropriate slogans, words or graphics is unacceptable.
+Additionally, political attire is not permitted on campus or at school events. - The use of make-up and/or jewelry must be moderate and appropriate. - All piercings must be appropriate and should meet expectations of other dress code requirements.
 Pierced jewelry is allowed in the ears and small nose rings are also appropriate.
-Visible tattoos, and other facial piercings are never allowed. - Hats may not be worn in the school building. - Skirts must be worn mid-thigh or longer (this is fingertip length) and not rolled at the waist.
+Visible tattoos, and other facial piercings are never allowed. - Hats may not be worn in the school building. - Skirts must be worn mid-thigh or longer (approximately 4 inches above the knee or longer) and not rolled at the waist.
 Students with multiple skirt-length violations will lose skirt privileges. - Hair must be natural in color.